Sony introduce new DualSense controller for PlayStation 5 with improved designUpdated: November 07, 2021 12:22

 The L2 and R2 buttons have adaptive triggers technology that improves immersion by making the players feel the pressure of the actions likely similar to performing in-game.

 Sony wanted to make their controller feel smaller as it looks, thus the DualSense controller has a cone-like shape for better grips, by replacing the more rounded grips as we have seen in previous DualShock controllers.
 The new controller still maintains the rechargeable battery, a feature that comes as an add-on for the Xbox Series X.

 The ‘Share' button, as we have seen on the previous DualShock 4 controller, has been removed with the ‘Create' button on the DualSense controller.
 The ‘Create' button builds upon the functionality offered by the Share button.
 We are not having more details about this feature.
-We will get to know as the launched date comes close.
+We will get to know you as the launch date comes close.